raphaelmansuy/course_generator/README.md

 *   Local file operations use strict umask (077)
 *   Temporary file wiping with DoD 5220.22-M standard

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+## Copyright

+The copyright of the prompts used to generate the content of this project is reserved to Raphaël MANSUY.

 ---

 If you find this project helpful, please consider giving the [QuantaLogic Flow library](https://github.com/quantalogic/quantalogic) a star! ⭐